 Reproductive cancers start in the organs related to reproduction (sex).
 These organs are in the pelvis.
 The pelvis is the area in the lower belly between the hip bones.
 The Centers for Disease Control and Prevention and the National Cancer Institute, part of the National Institutes of Health, provide more information on the causes, treatment, and prevention of reproductive cancers.
+For information on differences in cancer measures between groups of people and contributing factors, see NCI's page on Cancer Disparities.

 Female Reproductive Cancers